onlinesilver43/trading-bot-public/.warmup/assistant-guide.md

 4. **After changing priorities** - Update plan and immediate next steps
 5. **After adding new features** - Update current status and capabilities
 6. **Before ending session** - Ensure all files reflect current state

 ---

+## **🏗️ REFACTORING PRINCIPLES - CRITICAL FOR ASSISTANTS**

+### **ALWAYS REFACTOR, NEVER JUST PATCH**
+**Critical Principle**: When encountering issues in the codebase, always opt for refactoring if it will make the code:
+- **Easier to maintain** - Clean, logical structure
+- **More stable** - Robust error handling and edge cases
+- **Easier to read** - Clear, understandable code
+- **More modular** - Separated concerns and responsibilities

+**Examples of Refactoring vs Patching:**
+- ❌ **PATCHING**: Skip failing tests, add try/catch everywhere, comment out problematic code
+- ✅ **REFACTORING**: Create clean import resolvers, restructure modules, implement proper error handling

+**Why This Matters**:
+- Patches create technical debt and make future maintenance harder
+- Refactoring improves the overall codebase quality and developer experience
+- Clean code is easier to debug, test, and extend

+### **REFACTORING CHECKLIST:**
+1. **Identify the root cause** of the issue
+2. **Design a clean solution** that improves the codebase
+3. **Implement the solution** with proper error handling
+4. **Test thoroughly** to ensure the refactoring works
+5. **Document the changes** for future developers

+### **RECENT REFACTORING EXAMPLE - Import System:**
+**Problem**: Complex, fragile import logic in test suite causing failures **❌ Patching Approach**: Skip failing tests, comment out problematic imports **✅ Refactoring Approach**:
+- Created `ImportResolver` class with clean, maintainable import logic
+- Separated import concerns from test logic
+- Implemented multiple import strategies with proper error handling
+- Made the system extensible for future import needs

+**Result**: Clean, maintainable import system that can be easily extended and debugged

+---